perpetualthrill/as-one/README.md

 # As One Project

+When checking out this repository, be sure to fill in the submodules, or things will not work: `git submodule update --init --recursive`

 ## Console

 The console software sends and receives data from all of the other pieces.
 It is responsible for determining a good signal, updating the scoreboard, triggering the flame effect when queued by the operator.

+The console hardware includes a wireless card acting as the AP for the project.
+Configuration for that may be found in [server-setup/](./server-setup/).

 ### Backend development